Death of a Spouse: How to Care for Ageing Parents

 Keep a watchful eye on your surviving parent

 Everyone needs to spend time grieving, but it’s important to try to enjoy life too.
-Your parent may not feel like going out or socialising, and they might need a fair bit of encouragement to leave the house, but carrying on with life is a major step in coming to terms with the loss of a loved one.
+Your parent may not feel like socialising, and they might need a fair bit of encouragement to leave the house, but getting out and about is a major step in coming to terms with the loss of a loved one.

 Take time to take your parent shopping, or out for lunch, or for coffee.
 Encourage them to attend social events and catch up with friends and family.
 Perhaps you could persuade your loved one to join a volunteer group or work for a charity for one or two days a week.